 Mistake #9: Thinking That No Sunburn Means No Damage

 Another common sun protection mistake is the misconception that not getting sunburn means not getting sun damage.
 The truth is that skin damage occurs before any visible signs of sunburn, and sunburn is but one symptom of skin damage.
 Don’t make the mistake of waiting until your skin turns red to take action.
 Likewise, don’t become complacent thinking you’re immune to skin damage because your skin color or complexion don’t burn as easily.
 All skin types and colors are prone to UV damage, and everyone needs sun protection.
 Use broad-spectrum sunscreen and wear UPF apparel before any signs of sun damage.

 Mistake #10: Not Having a Yearly Skin Exam

 While many people prefer to avoid doctors, it’s important to have your skin checked for signs of skin cancer.
 Early detection is critical in the fight against skin cancer—just ask our founder, Devin Regan—and can mean a world of difference in treatment, recovery and outcome.
 We encourage everyone to get a baseline medical examination of their skin, learn about the risks of melanoma, and to consult a doctor with any concerns.

 Rayward Apparel understands that it takes all of us working together to defeat cancer.
-With that in mind, we pledge 5% of all profits to organizations dedicated to researching and treating skin cancer.
+With that in mind, we pledge 5% of our online sales to the Melanoma Research Alliance to further research and treatment of skin cancer.
 Therefore, by purchasing UPF clothing and accessories from Rayward Apparel, you’re not only protecting your own skin, but also helping support the fight against skin cancer.